 Changing the order of the frames

 If you'd like to export only some of the frames as PDF, remove extra-ones and undo this action after the export.
-You can also export several particular frames by selecting them while holding down Shift and clicking on the corresponding option in the context menu (PDF or CSV).
+You can also export several particular frames by selecting them while holding down Shift, then filtering Frames, clicking three dots on the context menu, and selecting Export as PDF or CSV.

 Export options on a frame